 Professor McCarthy worked in the Artificial Intelligence Group of Arthur Andersen Consulting (now Accenture) where he was part of a research team that analyzed the first uses of embedded semantics for the SEC's EDGAR system.
 Most recently, he has been especially active in international e-commerce standardization efforts.
-He was a member of the Business Process Analysis and Specification Schema teams of the UN-based ebXML project, and he was a member of the Business Collaboration Patterns and Business Object Type Library teams of ebTWG.
-He is also active with the UN CEFACT Technologies and Methods Workgroup and with the Business Process Catalog team.
-He is an editor for the ISO-based Open-EDI initiative where he was the principal architect of the accounting and economic ontology for Open-EDI (ISO 15944-4).
-In the area of blockchain, he is the co-editor of a new ISO standard (ISO 15944-15) for Distributed Business Transaction Repositories whose operations are discussed in a state machine video here: https://gkenholman.page.link/oedbtr-202104-video
+He was a member of the Business Process Analysis and Specification Schema teams of the UN-based ebXML project, and he was a member of the Business Collaboration Patterns and Business Object Type Library teams of UN/CEFACT.
+He is also an editor for the ISO-based Open-EDI initiative where he was the principal architect of the accounting and economic ontology for Open-EDI (ISO 15944-4).
+In the area of blockchain, he is the co-editor of a new ISO standard (ISO 15944-21) for Distributed Business Transaction Repositories whose operations are discussed in a state machine video here: https://gkenholman.page.link/oedbtr-202104-video

 Professor McCarthy has served in many leadership positions at the American Accounting Association, including being Editor for The Accounting Review, being Editor for the Journal of Information Systems, and being Vice-President.
 He received the "AAA Outstanding Service Award" in 2007 for his efforts in educating accounting professors worldwide to teach accounting systems courses in a more conceptual and integrated fashion.

-Professor McCarthy was the recipient of the Department of Accounting's "Roland F. Salmonson Outstanding Teaching Award" in 1985, 1993, 2003, and 2011.
+Professor McCarthy was the recipient of the Department of Accounting's "Roland F. Salmonson Outstanding Teaching Award" in 1985, 1993, 2003, 2011, and 2019.
 In September of 1999, he was given the "Withrow Teacher-Scholar Award," the lifetime teaching award from the Broad College of Business, and in February 2000, he was presented with the Michigan State University "Distinguished Faculty Award."
 In 2008, he was honored with the American Accounting Association's "Outstanding Accounting Educator Award," the highest honor given to accounting professors nationally.
 In 2019, he was awarded the "Cook Prize" from the AAA for being the top graduate accounting teacher in the USA. an award that included a silver medal and large cash prize. https://aaahq.org/Education/Awards/The-J-Michael-and-Mary-Anne-Cook-Prize .